deciduously/lightgbm-cli/post.md

 buildPhase = "make -j $NIX_BUILD_CORES";
 ```

-By this point, Nix has already implicitly run `cmake .`, so our Makefiles are in pace and ready to go.
+By this point, Nix has already implicitly run `cmake .`, so our Makefiles are in place and ready to go.
 We could omit this phase and have Nix execute `make`, but we want to use as many cores as possible to speed up the build.
 Nix provides a special environment variable `$NIX_BUILD_CORES` that we can pass to `make`'s job flag to be sure this build runs as efficiently as it can.

 Then, we need to copy the resulting binary to the output of the flake: